About our Deck Painting Services:

 When painting your deck (Either DIY or when you hire out): - Remember:

-> Prep is everything!
-Using the proper chemical when cleaning a new deck prior to painting is a crucial first step that many unfortunately get wrong.
-Chlorine bleach on raw (unpainted, unsealed) wood will create a recipe for disaster.
+Prep is everything!
+Using the proper chemical when cleaning a new deck prior to painting is a crucial first step that many never consider.
+Chlorine bleach on bare (unpainted, unsealed) wood will create a recipe for disaster.
 Bleach destroys the glue (lignin) that holds wood fibers together.
 We use and recommend using a mild oxygen-based wood cleaner followed by an oxalic-acid based brightener ensuring both have surfactants to allow the gentle, yet efficient cleaners to dwell on the deck surface .
-Using a brightener achieves two things - it opens up the pores of the wood (allowing the deck paint bonding agents to penetrate the wood and STICK like glue as paint engineers designed) and it also balances the PH of the wood so any remnants of the cleaner are 'neutralized' and won't attack the new stain paint job.
+Using a brightener achieves two things - it opens up the pores of the wood (allowing the deck paint bonding agents to penetrate the wood and bond to the wood surfaces as paint engineers designed) and it also balances the PH of the wood so any remnants of the cleaner are 'neutralized' and won't attack the new stain paint job.
 These two steps if not done will ensure your deck stain and paint will not perform as intended by the manufacturer.
-Deck stain and paint preparation as in properly pressure cleaning is the foundation everything else is built on!
+Deck stain and paint preparation, as in properly pressure cleaning is the foundation everything else is built on!

->Allow proper time for the deck to dry before painting - This is extremely important for decks.
+Allow proper time for the deck to dry before painting - This is extremely important for decks.
 Over the years i have had so many calls from homeowners that mention mildew resurfacing, or their stain peeling.
-After a little research - it always pointed to their previous contractor not allowing enough time for the deck to dry before painting.
-Something that simple can , and will have a huge effect on long term deck paint’s performance.
+After a little research - it always points to their previous contractor not allowing enough time for the deck to dry before painting.
+Something that simple can, and will have a huge effect on long term deck paint’s performance.

 My deck is brand new - Do i need to pressure wash it if it is new?